webreinvent/vaah-docs/content/7.vaahflutter/5.directory_structure/3.vaahextendflutter/5.services/logging_library/3._cloud/logging_service.md

 - event is used to for log, info, success, and warning.
 - exception is used to for logging exceptions.
 - transaction is used to for logging transactions.
+- action are used for logging events.
+- attributes are used to add sections to datadog.
+- setUserInfo are used to set default information of user.

 ## LoggingService